rn43191/CS235_Assignment/README.md

 distance to the nearest unvisited city from the current city + estimated distance to travel all the unvisited cities (MST heuristic used here) + nearest distance from an unvisited city to the start city.
 - Goal State:
 Agent has visited all the cities and reached the start city again
+---
+***Assignment 3:***
+Grouping n students having random marks in m subjects into k groups such that each group has minimum diversity.